 - Home Energy Improvement Program (HEIP) – The Home Energy Improvement Program (HEIP) helps Georgia Power customers reduce energy use, save on energy costs and improve the indoor air quality and comfort of their homes.
 Residential customers can earn rebates from Georgia Power for implementing and installing qualifying energy savings improvements.

 - Home Energy Efficiency Assistance Program (HEEAP) – The Home Energy Efficiency Assistance Program (HEEAP) helps eligible income-qualified customers make free energy efficiency improvements in their single-family home.
 At no cost to the customer, a program contractor performs the recommended energy efficiency upgrades.
 Customers can learn more and apply at www.GeorgiaPower.com/HEEAP.

 - Lighting Program – Customers can replace their incandescent bulbs with LED bulbs to use 90% less energy.
 Each bulb can save an average of $80 in electricity costs over its lifetime.

-- Recycle Your Refrigerator with Georgia Power – By recycling a secondary refrigerator or freezer, customers can save up to $100 a year in energy costs, or as much as $800 over its remaining life.
-By recycling an old refrigerator through Georgia Power's program, customers can earn $35 and have their old refrigerator picked up for free.
+- Recycle Your Refrigerator with Georgia Power – By recycling a secondary refrigerator or freezer, customers can save an average of $125 in energy costs per year.
+In addition, through Georgia Power's program, customers can earn $35 and have their working, secondary refrigerator picked up for free.